prebid/prebid-server/docs/endpoints/openrtb2/amp.md

 - Request/response formats

 ## AMP RTC
-Legacy support for prebid in AMP is being retired.
-RTC (Real Time Config) in AMP provides a new route to inject prebid demand into an AMP page.
-RTC can only send a `GET` request, and only recieve ad targeting key/value pairs, so the prebid AMP protocol is a slimmed down version of the OpenRTB2 protocol.
+The AMP endpoint uses the OpenRTB enpoint code behind the scenes.
 This document will only describe the changes from OpenRTB2 support, please refer to that documentation for anything not specified here.

 ## `GET /openrtb2/amp?tag_id=<ID>`